 As a ‘Learning Without Limits’ school, we value children taking control of their learning through the self-selection of differentiated challenges and offer the opportunity (at every level) to secure fluency in arithmetic proficiency, alongside exploring reasoning and problem-solving.
-We want our pupils to become high quality mathematicians who are fluent in the fundamentals of maths; who can reason mathematically and solve problems.
+Teachers carefully guide children to choose the challenge level that is right for them for each small steps lesson, monitoring their progress and providing additional support or challenge to extend their learning in the way that meets their needs best.
+We want our pupils to become high quality mathematicians who are fluent in the fundamentals of maths and who can reason mathematically and solve problems.
 Like White Rose, we believe that everyone can do maths!

 Maths is taught discretely every day and focusses on the key areas of place value; the four functions (including with decimals, fractions and percentages in upper KS2); fractions; geometry; measures; and statistics, as identified in the 2014 National Curriculum and 2020 Ready to Progress Guidance.
-Our lessons encourage discussions and debate, with teachers supporting children to look for what else they can deduce based on what they see before them.
+Our lessons encourage discussions and debate (including through our Talk 4 Ten discussion starters), with teachers supporting children to look for what else they can deduce based on what they see before them.
 This supports our aim of building and strengthening the links children are forging between the different areas of maths.

 Our Inspirational Maths days, where the whole school submerses itself in nothing but maths activities for 3 days, are a great opportunity to explore maths and ask questions that widen and deepen, support and strengthen the key concepts of the National Curriculum.
 We explore different number representations, the physical construction of 3d shapes, investigate ‘what if’ scenarios, tessellation, the ‘golden ratio’, ‘prove the teacher wrong’ questions and many more puzzles.
 The children really enjoy these intellectual challenges exploring the maths and as a result experiencing great learning at the same time as having fun!